 d) I have confidence in the people working on this situation.

-3) There are a number of things you can do.
+3) There are several things you can do.

-- a) Share the facts with people.
+- a) Share the facts with people you know.

 - b) Follow directions from local officials.

 - c) Be ready to help when asked.

-Get the facts at: [website and/or facebook page]
+Get the facts at: [website and/or Facebook page]